Perspective | Is it too late to hope for a Black woman on the Supreme Court?

 Because for years, “marginalized communities haven’t had the capacity to think about the judicial pipeline,” Tignor said.
 “We’re having conversations about how sleeping should be a safe activity.”

-Black women — who are 13 percent of the American population but 20 percent of the women shot and killed by police officers — are talking about the way Breonna Taylor was gunned down in her apartment in a hugely problematic police raid.
+Black women — who are 13 percent of the U.S. population but 20 percent of the women shot and killed by police officers — are talking about the way Breonna Taylor was gunned down in her apartment in a hugely problematic police raid.

-They are busy trying stay alive when they give birth — which isn’t easy when they’re between three and four times more likely than White women to die of pregnancy-related issues, regardless of income or education.
+They are busy trying to stay alive when they give birth — which isn’t easy when they’re between three and four times as likely as White women to die of pregnancy-related issues, regardless of income or education.

-They’re trying not to get sick, because Black people are nearly five times more likely than Whites to be hospitalized with covid-19.
+They’re trying not to get sick, because Black people are nearly five times as likely as Whites to be hospitalized with covid-19.

-And Black women spend between two to three times more hours caring for sick or elderly relatives than White women do, according to a report from Lean In.
+And Black women spend between two to three times as many hours caring for sick or elderly relatives as White women do, according to a report from Lean In.

 They’re trying to hold onto their jobs.
 While unemployment across the United States slightly decreased in August, it rose to nearly 27 percent for young Black women, according to the National Women’s Law Center.